 Not all buyer agents in Massachusetts are the same.
 Learn the difference between an exclusive buyer agent and a designated buyer agent.
 You should demand 100 percent loyalty 100 percent of the time.
 The following is an excerpt from an interview on The Money Show on Boston Herald Radio on February 27, 2015.
 Host Rick Shaffer discussed exclusive buyer agency with Rich Rosa, co-owner of Buyers Brokers Only, LLC, which serves home buyers in Massachusetts, New Hampshire, and Rhode Island.

-The following is the transcript of the excerpt about the difference between an exclusive buyer agent and designated buyer agent.
+The following is the transcript of the excerpt about the difference between an exclusive buyer agent and a designated buyer agent.

 Rick Shaffer: Explain what a buyer’s broker is.
 Most people know what a seller’s broker is.
 I think a lot of people are still not fully versed in what a buyer’s broker is.

 Rich Rosa: Sure.
-Well, in Massachusetts there's basically two types of buyer’s brokers, or buyer agents.
-One is referred to as designated buyer agent.
+Well, in Massachusetts there are basically two types of buyer’s brokers, or buyer agents.
+One is referred to as a designated buyer agent.
 The other is what's called an exclusive buyer agent.
 Like you said, everyone understands that the listing agent represents the seller.
 They have an obligation to look out for the seller's best interest, get the highest price, things like that.
 The buyer agent, whether it’s a designated buyer agent or the exclusive buyer agent, their duty is to the buyer, not the seller.
 The difference however is when you’re a designated buyer agent, you work at a real estate firm that represents both buyers and sellers.